Lancaster County, Pennsylvania: Slavery and the Christiana incident

 Gorsuch obtained four warrants and organized four parties, which set out separately with federal marshals to recover his property—the four slaves.
 He was killed and others were wounded.
 While Gorsuch was legally entitled to recover his slaves under the Fugitive Slave Act, it is not clear who precipitated the violence.
 The incident was variously called the "Christiana Riot", "Christiana Resistance", the "Christiana Outrage", and the "Christiana Tragedy".
 The Pennsylvania Anti-Slavery Society helped provide defense for the suspects charged in the case.

 The event frightened slaveholders, as black men not only fought back but prevailed.
 Some feared this would inspire enslaved blacks and encourage rebelliousness.
-The case was prosecuted in Philadelphia U.S. District Court under the Fugitive Slave Act, which required citizens to cooperate in the capture and return of fugitive slaves.
+The case was prosecuted in U.S. District Court in Philadelphia under the Fugitive Slave Act, which required citizens to cooperate in the capture and return of fugitive slaves.
 The disturbance increased regional and racial tensions.
 In the North, it added to the push to abolish slavery.

-In September 1851, the grand jury returned a "true bill" (indictment) against 38 suspects, who were held in Philadelphia's Moyamensing Prison to await trial.
+In September 1851, the grand jury returned a "true bill" (indictment) against 38 suspects, who were held at Moyamensing Prison in Philadelphia, awaiting trial.
 U.S. District Judge Robert Cooper Grier ruled that the men could be tried for treason.

 The only person actually tried was Castner Hanway, a European-American man.
 On November 15, 1851, he was tried for liberating slaves taken into custody by U.S. Marshal Kline, as well as for resisting arrest, conspiracy, and treason.
 Hanway's responsibility for the violent events was unclear.
 He was reported as one of the first on the scene where Gorsuch and others of his party were attacked, and he and his horse provided cover for Dickerson Gorsuch and Dr. Pearce, who were wounded.
 The jury deliberated 15 minutes before returning a Not Guilty.
 Among the five defense lawyers, recruited by the Pennsylvania Anti-Slavery Society, was U.S. Congressman Thaddeus Stevens, who had practiced law in Lancaster County since at least 1838.